nwtnni/facebook-message-scraper/readme.md

 ## Facebook Message Scraper

 JavaFX-based program for parsing Facebook data archives.
-Allows you to easily access, read, and count old messages and conversations (without having to deal with Messenger lag).
-Also supports writing conversations to text file.
+Allows you to easily access, read, and count your old messages and conversations (without having to deal with Messenger lag).
+Also supports writing conversations to text files.

 ### Download